nikonyrh/elasticaggregator-php/readme.md

  - Improve the overall the flexibility of the library, now this only works on trivial use cases
  - Write tests for all existing aggregation queries
  - Use 4 spaces instead of tabs?
 That PSR-2 stuff... :(
- - Start using this in my own procjets instead of its earlier un-tested version
- - Confirm that including this project via Composer works as intended
  - Is it good idea to configure index name at Aggregator constructor but configure object's type in exec() method?
  - Actual documentation on how stuff works, especially if the codebase grows significantly bigger (unit tests document things a bit but not sufficiently)